Communities

 To make three concrete suggestions for improvement: firstly, pick one question and ask it.
 (FWIW my guesses are 1: It's not actually understudied, but see 3.
 2: the interplay between the additive and multiplicative structure of finite fields is non-trivial.
 3: not really).
 Secondly, rewrite to reduce repetition.
 Thirdly, add more details to the references: at the very least, titles and dates of papers; ideally also links (Google Scholar may help here).

-Math_Maven‭ wrote about 2 months ago
+Math_Maven‭ wrote 3 months ago

 Thank you very much Peter Taylor‭ for your constructive feedback and detailed suggestions.
 I will surely work on them and edit the question as soon as possible to make it better.